SynthstromAudible/DelugeFirmware/docs/community_features.md

 #### 3.16 - Heavy CPU Usage (Culling) Indicator
 - ([#1506]) The play button now blinks when the the CPU Usage of the Deluge is high and synth voices/sample playback are being culled.

+#### 3.17 - Select Audio Clip Source from Audio Clip Menu
+- ([#1531]) Added ability to select audio source from within an Audio Clip by opening the Audio Clip Sound Menu (`SHIFT` + `SELECT`) and Selecting the `AUDIO SOURCE` menu
+  - Not included in c1.1.0

+#### 3.18 - Remove Timestretching From Audio Clip Sample
+- ([#1542]) Updated audio clip's sample loading to load sample without time stretching.
+Added new shortcut to remove timestretching from an audio clip and shorten / extend an audio clip without timestretching.
+  - Press `▼︎▲︎` + `◀︎▶︎` to set the Audio Clip length equal to the length of the audio sample.
+This will effectively remove timestretching from the audio sample.
+  - Press `SHIFT` + `◀︎▶︎` + `turn ◀︎▶︎` to shorten / lengthen the audio clip without timestretching.

+#### 3.19 - Sample Slice Default Mode

+- ([#1589]) Added a new default setting that controls which playback mode new slices of a kit will get.
+-  To change the setting, press `SHIFT` + `SELECT` : `MENU > DEFAULTS > SAMPLE SLICE MODE`.
+- every new slice in a kit using the slicer will now get one of the modes by default
+  -  `CUT`, `ONCE`, `LOOP`, `STRETCH`
+  - the setting is persistent after reboot
+  - if a kit slice is shorter then 2s, the slicer will automatically switch to `ONCE` (default behaviour)

 ## 4. New Features Added

 Here is a list of features that have been added to the firmware as a list, grouped by category: